silverfs/wikijs-datadump/manuals/cybersec/BoK/network-intrusion-detection-and-prevention.md

 This category has rules about ICMP requests.
 Enabling these rules allows suricata to register pings as alerts.
 There are more rules, but I'll not touch them for now.

+At this point, my router crashed.
+I successfully rebooted but couldn't start up Suricata on my WAN connection.
+Removing the rule category didn't help either.
+I tried changing from vmnet and eventually reinstalled suricata, but to no avail.

 <br />